aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/prayers-and-meditations-by-rabbi-arnaud-aron-jonas-ennery-translated-by-hesther-rothschild-1855.html.md

 <html>
 <head></head>
 <body>
-Title: אמרי לב | Prayers and Meditations, and abridged translation by Hesther Rothschild (1855) of a collection of teḥinot and paraliturgial prayers by Rabbi Arnaud Aron & Jonas Ennery (1852)<br />
+Title: אמרי לב | Prayers and Meditations, and abridged translation by Hester Rothschild (1855) of a collection of teḥinot and paraliturgial prayers by Rabbi Arnaud Aron & Jonas Ennery (1852)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=31179">http://opensiddur.org/?p=31179</a>
 <p />